Drupal: Themes

 As of December 2019, there are more than 2,800 free community-contributed themes.
 Themes adapt or replace a Drupal site's default look and feel.

 Drupal themes use standardized formats that may be generated by common third-party theme design engines.
 Many are written in the PHPTemplate engine or, to a lesser extent, the XTemplate engine.
 Some templates use hard-coded PHP.
 Drupal 8 and future versions of Drupal integrate the Twig templating engine.

 The inclusion of the PHPTemplate and XTemplate engines in Drupal addressed user concerns about flexibility and complexity.
 The Drupal theming system utilizes a template engine to further separate HTML/CSS from PHP.
 A popular Drupal contributed module called 'Devel' provides GUI information to developers and themers about the page build.

-Community-contributed themes at the Drupal website are released under a free GPL license.
+Community-contributed themes on the Drupal website are released under a free GPL license.

 Distributions

 In the past, those wanting a fully customized installation of Drupal had to download a pre-tailored version separately from the official Drupal core.
 Today, however, a distribution defines a packaged version of Drupal that upon installation, provides a website or application built for a specific purpose.

 The distributions offer the benefit of a new Drupal site without having to manually seek out and install third-party contributed modules or adjust configuration settings.
 They are collections of modules, themes, and associated configuration settings that prepare Drupal for custom operation.
 For example, a distribution could configure Drupal as a "brochure" site rather than a news site or online store.